Skip to content

 print(text, end="", flush=True)

-One architectural fact teams often discover late: the Claude Agent SDK runs its agent loop inside a prebuilt CLI binary bundled in a platform-specific wheel, separate from the Python process.
-Communication details between the Python layer and the bundled CLI are not publicly documented.
-Each release weighs in around 270 to 340 MiB depending on platform, and wheel availability has varied across releases.
-The size affects Docker image budgets and CI/CD design choices.
+Teams discover one architectural fact late.
+The Claude Agent SDK runs its agent loop inside a prebuilt CLI binary bundled in a platform-specific wheel, separate from the Python process, and Anthropic does not document how the two communicate.
+Published wheels run roughly 77 to 87 MiB depending on platform, which affects Docker image budgets and CI/CD design choices.

-What Anthropic Leaves to You: Context, Orchestration, Security
+What Anthropic Leaves to You: Coordination, Context, Governance

 Context Window Management